ProjektGopher/talks/unblocking_the_terminal/notes.md

 So what do we do here?
 Well, let's just debounce posting this search request.

 {{ replace `SearchPrompt` with `ScoutPrompt` }}

 {{ add `debounce: 300` under `label` param }}

 {{ terminal > art docs:search > reverb }}

 Way better.
 At this point we don't even really care that the HTTP request is a blocking operation since we're basically waiting until we're done typing to send it off.
 So let's take a look at how we're now using the event loop to `debounce` this input.

 {{ open `ScoutPrompt::class` }}

 There's a lot of this class that we're not going to bother looking at, since it's basically just a copy-paste of `Laravel/Prompts` `SearchPrompt`.
 In our `constructor` we're instanciating our `Debouncer` with a delay, and then we're passing `$this->search()` to the `callback` parameter as a `callable`.

 If you've never seen these three dots, this is 'first class callable syntax'.
 It lets you pass a callable directly instead of having to nest it inside of a function that just calls it and doesn't do anything else.

 If we scroll down you can see that our `default` action when typing is this `doThings()` method, which is just running this short list of callables in order.
 I could probably have kept this as an immediately invoked long function, but whatever.

 So what's this `Debouncer` class doing.
 {{ set VSC to `Debouncer::class` }}

 We've got a `static debounce()` method, which is what we called in our `Prompt`, and this is just a static constructor.
 We're `promoting` the delay and the callback, then we're getting and assigning the `Loop` from reactPHP.

 When we `invoke()` the debouncer we're **cancelling** any timer that's been previously registered by the debouncer, then we register a new timer with the same delay, and the same callback.

 It's literally that easy.
 The event loop gives us this `addTimers` method that allows us to reliably and accurate schedule tasks.

 This is a super easy win.
 We don't really care that our `request` is still a blocking operation here, but next let's look at a usecase where we **do** care.
 {{ set VSC to `DemoCommand::class` }}
 ---

-In here, we're just collecting an ai prompt from the user, then passing that a new `StreamedResponsePrompt`.
+In here, we're just collecting an ai prompt from the user, then passing that to a new `StreamedResponsePrompt`.
 Let's take a look.
 {{ set VSC to `StreamedResponsePrompt::class `}}

 This prompt doesn't do anything other than rendering the response we get from OpenAI.
 We get our API key, we make a `Client`, we request a **streamed** response from the `chat` endpoint, then we loop over the stream, extract the chunk, append it to our output, and render.
 Easy enough.
 Let's see how it works in the terminal.
 {{ terminal > art ai }}

 {{ wait }}

 Well, that experience sucked.
 Why didn't it work?
 We're still using a browser implementation that's blocking my nature.
 We could use a spinner to tell the user that something is going on behind the scenes, but the experience we wanted was to render each `chunk` to the terminal as we get it.
 ReactPHP offers us a non-blocking browser.
 Now, there _is_ a package to make this new browser PSR-18 compatible, but for now let's just skip the `OpenAI` package and use the api directly.